Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Introduction

 \section{Introduction}

 The unprecedented success of large language models (LLMs) has been largely attributed to scaling laws \citep{kaplan2020openai_scaling_law, hoffmann2022chinchilla_scaling_law}, which suggest that increasing model size and training data consistently improves performance.
-However, training these models from scratch demands enormous computational resources, and the exponential growth of this cost poses a fundamental barrier to further progress.
+However, training these models from scratch requires enormous computational resources.
 Consequently, developing methods to scale models efficiently under constrained computational budgets has become a critical research challenge.

 Modern LLM development pipelines routinely produce smaller pre-trained model checkpoints and numerous intermediate artifacts from processes like hyperparameter tuning or preliminary evaluations.
 These models are often discarded once training concludes, leaving much of their potential unrealized due to inherent size constraints.
-We propose that these checkpoints represent a massive ``sunk cost"—a significant computational investment that can be systematically leveraged.
+We propose that these checkpoints represent a massive \textbf{``sunk cost"}—a significant computational investment that can be systematically leveraged.
 Model growth offers a new perspective on scaling: rather than starting from scratch, larger models can be created by ``recycling" smaller pre-trained models, thereby inheriting their learned knowledge and optimized parameters.

 However, recent studies on model growth seldom investigate its application to fully converged models.
 Existing works \citep{shen2022StagedTraining, du2024stackingyourtransformer} typically grow models after only a brief initial training period, a scenario that fails to leverage significant sunk costs.
 This work addresses a more pressing question: what is the optimal method for growing a well-trained model to maximize the return on its substantial sunk cost?
 Besides, with the increasing adoption of Mixture-of-Experts (MoE) architectures, it is crucial to investigate the effect of model growth on such structures, but to the best of our knowledge, this topic has not been systematically studied until now.